TF1-EN-3M: Three Million Synthetic Moral Fables for Training Small, Open Language Models: TF1-EN-3M Dataset Description and Availability

 \textbf{Availability:} The dataset is published on Hugging Face Hub under the identifier \textbf{\texttt{klusai/ds-tf1-en-3m}} \citep{noauthor_klusaids-tf1-en-3m_nodate}.
 Researchers and practitioners can download it in full or in parts (it is chunked for convenience).
 Additionally, we provide the \textbf{TinyFabulist GitHub repository} \cite{noauthor_klusaitinyfabulist_2025} which contains the code to regenerate the dataset, including:

-\begin{itemize} \item The prompt lists for each element (so one can modify or extend them). \item The generation script used (for the Hugging Face \texttt{transformers} or \texttt{peft} library, etc., with our model weights or references to them). \item The evaluation scripts (for GPT-o3-mini scoring and the translation test). \item Guidelines for how to reproduce the process or create a multilingual version (e.g., swapping out the moral list for French translations to get a French fable dataset, which is a planned extension). \end{itemize}
+\begin{itemize} \item The prompt lists for each element (so one can modify or extend them). \item The generation script used (for the Hugging Face \texttt{transformers} or \texttt{peft} library, etc., with our model weights or references to them). \item The evaluation scripts (multi-judge LLM scoring and the translation test). \item Guidelines for how to reproduce the process or create a multilingual version (e.g., swapping out the moral list for French translations to get a French fable dataset, which is a planned extension). \end{itemize}

 We believe releasing these resources will enable \textbf{full reproducibility} and encourage others to build upon TinyFabulist.
 Potential uses of TF1-EN-3M include: fine-tuning smaller models to serve as \textbf{fable generators} or \textbf{moral reasoning evaluators}, using the stories to train classifiers or question-answering models on moral content, or even as a creative corpus for literary studies in computational linguistics \citep{guan_corpus_2022}.